 Unit economics mean the revenues and costs that are associated with one user.
 The most common way to measure them is with metrics like Customer Acquisition Cost [CAC], Customer Lifetime Value [CLV], and churn rate.

-FJLabs has some concrete guidelines to determine what attractive unit economics look like.
-For example: you should be able to recover the investments you make on customer acquisition (your fully-loaded CAC) after six months on the market.
+FJLabs has some concrete guidelines to determine what attractive unit economics looks like.
+For example, you should be able to recover the investments you make on customer acquisition (your fully-loaded CAC) after six months on the market.

 After 18 months, your net contribution margin per customer should already be three times higher than your CAC.
 Negative churn is ideal, and the ratio between your CLV and CAC should be ten to one, or even higher.